-We’re honoring family caregivers, and the Rose Parade is just the start.
+Honoring family caregivers at the Rose Parade was just the start.
 Learn about everyday heroes in your community from our caregiver story bank.

 Check out a caregiving PSA by General Hospital and a helpful list of resources for family caregivers.Watch the PSA

 Do you help out with a loved one’s care?

 Of America’s 41 million caregivers, 10 million are millennials.
 In fact, one out of three provide care to an older friend or relative—while pursuing educational goals, career advancement, relationships, and social connections.
 Another third of millennials believe they will provide this kind of support in the next five years.

 “Millennials play a much bigger role caregiving in the lives of older adults than probably any generation before them, and they don’t get any credit for that.”

 For as long as I could remember, she was my rock.

 It’s time to recast the “me-first” image with the more accurate role millennials serve as family caregivers.
 Show your support for millennial caregivers, become informed, and share your story using #YouGiveACare.